tknaller/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 |          |lastUpdate   |DateTime |yes      |Timestamp of the last measurement                                                |

-The Dimmer should be calibrated using the Shelly App.
+Note: The Dimmer should be calibrated using the Shelly App.

+Use the thing configuration option brightnessAutoOn you could decide if the light is turned on when a brightness > 0 is set.
+true:  Brightness will be set and device output is powered = light turns on with the new brightness
+false: Brightness will be set, but output stays unchanged so light will not be switched on when it's currently off.

 ### Shelly ix3 (thing-type: shellyix3)